-In relation to Task 2 you should ensure that the students have the opportunity to create an appropriate range of planning documents to plan the creation of the digital graphic.
+In relation to Task 2 you should ensure students have the opportunity to create a range of planning documents to appropriately plan the creation of the interactive multimedia product in line with the marking criteria which refer to 'planning techniques'.
 You may refer them to the teaching and learning content for the unit.
 You must not direct students to complete specific planning tasks.